joshcanhelp/josh-to-11/content/md/post/160-a-great-facebook-page-for-a-boring-niche-or-unappealing-business.md

 Ask yourself
 ------------

-<div>Now that you’ve crossed off all the obvious (and, yes, boring) options, it’s time to get out your thinking cap (did I just say “thinking cap?”).
+Now that you’ve crossed off all the obvious (and, yes, boring) options, it’s time to get out your thinking cap (did I just say “thinking cap?”).
 You’re going to sit down with a couple of people (you can do this on your own but it’s not as fun, or as productive) and you’re going to ask these two important questions:

 1. **Who** do you want to talk to (meaning who’s attention do you want to get)?
 2. **What** value are you going to provide them (meaning what are you going to do that helps them or makes them happy or makes them look good)?